marcelotduarte/cx_Freeze/doc/src/script.rst

     name of file in which to place the list of dependent files which were copied into the target directory

+.. option:: --include-files=FILES

+    comma separated list of paths to include

 .. option:: -z SPEC, --zip-include=SPEC

     name of file to add to the zip file or a specification